 To use a concrete example, an HTML Content block “entity type instance” has the following Attributes: Pre Text (of fieldtype text), Post Text (of fieldtype text), and Cache Duration (of fieldtype integer) – to name a few; and each of these will have an Entity value of “Rock.CMS.BlockInstance”, an EntityQualifierColumn of “BlockID” and EntityQualifierValue that holds the ID of the HTML Content block type.
 Each particular instance of a HTML Content block will have these AttributeValues and each will store its HTML Content block instance ID in the EntityID field/column.

-Defined Types and Values

-In Rock, developers can define types of reusable fields and their possible values in a common place (DefinedType and DefinedValue).
-For example, there is a well-known DefinedType called “Record Status” which has the following DefinedValues: Active, Inactive, and Pending.

 Context Aware

 It is possible to create a Rock Block that has the ability to retrieve data for an entity that exists on the current page.
 By passing a fully qualified class name of an entity to the PageInstance.GetCurrentContext() method, the model for that entity will be returned if it exists (in the page context).